pzweuj/OptiType/README.md

                         Path to config file.
 Default: config.ini in the same directory as this script
 ```

-Furthermore, depending on your settings in `config.ini` you can choose to keep
-the bam files OptiType produces when all-mapping reads against the reference:
-these will be stored in the output directory of your current run.

 Then, if you want to re-run OptiType on the same sample, you can give it those
 intermediate `.bam` files as input instead of `.fastq` files, and spare on the